FeDaL: Federated Dataset Learning for General Time Series Foundation Models: Main Results

-\paragraph{Short-Term Forecasting} To evaluate the effectiveness of the learned TSFM via our FeDaL in short-term forecasting tasks, we conduct experiments on the M4 dataset, following the protocols of~\cite{zhou2023one}.
+\paragraph{Short-Term Forecasting.} To evaluate the effectiveness of FeDaL-trained TSFM in short-term forecasting tasks, we conduct experiments on M4 dataset, following the protocols of GPT4TS~\citep{zhou2023one}.
 As shown in \textbf{Table~\ref{tab:short_term_forecasting_main}}, FeDaL significantly outperforms baselines.
 While it performs slightly below FFTS on SMAPE by a narrow margin of 0.07\%, FeDaL reduces MASE by \textbf{2\% to 38\%} and achieves \textbf{5\% to 22\%} improvements in SMAPE and OWA.
-These further confirm the ability of FeDaL to learn cross-domain representations that generalize effectively in short-term forecasting tasks.
+These further confirm the ability of FeDaL to learn cross-dataset representations that generalize effectively in forecasting.

-\paragraph{Imputation} Imputation aims to reconstruct missing values in time series based on partially observed data.
-We evaluate our method on five widely used real-world datasets, including four ETT datasets, and Weather, where the data-missing is common.
-Following the evaluation protocol of GPT4TS~\cite{zhou2023one}, we randomly mask time points at varying ratios to simulate different levels of corruption.
-As shown in \textbf{\cref{tab:imputation_main}}, the TSFM trained via our FeDaL consistently outperforms all baselines across datasets.
-Compared to the state-of-the-art centralized model GPT4TS, FeDaL reduces the average MSE by \textbf{22.84\%}.
-When compared to FL baselines FFTS and FedAvg, FeDaL achieves \textbf{12.64\%} and \textbf{27.62\%} relative MSE reductions, respectively.
-These demonstrate the effectiveness of FeDaL in learning common temporal patterns that generalize well even under missing-data conditions.
+\paragraph{Imputation.} Imputation evaluates a model’s ability to reconstruct missing values.
+We conduct experiments on five widely used datasets, including four ETT and Weather, where missingness is common.
+Following FFTS~\citep{chen2025federated}, we simulate varying corruption levels by randomly masking points.
+As shown in \textbf{\cref{tab:imputation_main}}, FeDaL consistently outperforms all baselines.
+Compared to the strongest FL baselines, it reduces MSE by \textbf{12.64\%} over FFTS and \textbf{27.62\%} over FedAvg.
+Against centralized TSFMs, FeDaL achieves \textbf{22.84\%} lower error than GPT4TS and also surpasses the general-purpose TSFM Moment, despite Moment being trained on a much larger centralized corpus.
+These confirm that FeDaL not only leverages distributed data effectively but also achieves competitive or superior generalization to centralized TSFMs under missing-data conditions.